milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/New customer 2.md

 Emi: "(If it were me in his position. . .)"

-*A chill runs through my spine.
+*A chill runs down my spine.
 Shaking my head, I decide not to explore that thought.*

 Emi: "(Let's not accidentally jinx myself.)"